A swimming pool makes the difference between owning an attractive property or your house losing value.

 Are you ready to make a splash?
 Let’s dive in!

 Standard Pool Lights

-Before we look at different pool lighting options, you'll see that we've divided the guide into parts.
-In this section, we'll look at standard pool lights, followed by a discussion on underwater lighting, LED floodlights, and pool garden lighting.
-So let's begin.
+Before we look at different pool lighting options, you’ll see that we’ve divided the guide into parts.
+This section will look at standard pool lights, followed by a discussion on underwater lighting, LED floodlights, and pool garden lighting.
+So let’s begin.